-- 1. Press (1) or (2) to select the driver or passenger side mirror. - Press one of the four arrows on the control pad to move the mirror up, down, right or left. - Adjust each outside mirror so that a little of the vehicle and the area behind it can be seen.

-Keep the selector switch in the center position when not adjusting either outside mirror.
+- Press one of the four arrows on the control pad to move the mirror up, down, right, or left. - Adjust each outside mirror so that a little of the vehicle and the area behind it can be seen. - Keep the selector switch in the center position when not adjusting either outside mirror.